cdalamagkas/ocpp-log-generator/README.md

 - If `OPERATION_MODE` is `OFFLINE`, then `OFFLINE_PCAP_FILES` must also be specified.
 - One or multiple filenames can be specified in the `OFFLINE_PCAP_FILES` list.
 For example, `"OFFLINE_PCAP_FILES": [monitor.pcap]` or `"OFFLINE_PCAP_FILES": [monitor1.pcap, monitor2.pcap]`.
 - `ONLINE_CAPTURE_INTERFACE` specifies the interface used for capturing packets (only in online mode).
-- `OUTPUT_KAFKA` can be used to activate the sending of each log line to a Kafka server (only available in online mode).
+- `OUTPUT_MODULES` can be used to activate the sending of each log line to one or multiple output modules (only available in online mode).